Assessing the Threat of a Collision Using the Advanced CAT Tool

 Setting fixed definition ellipsoid values

-Begin by using a fixed definition, which is the default.
-Fixed specifies the dimensions of the threat volume ellipsoid on the basis of values you enter.
+You can select the approach for the STK software to take to determine the dimensions of the threat volume.
+Begin by using a Fixed definition type, which is the default class.
+The Fixed definition specifies the dimensions of the threat volume ellipsoid on the basis of values you enter.

 2. Option Value